The Reform Institute

-The Reform Institute is an American non-partisan, not-for-profit think tank based in Alexandria, Virginia, that describes itself as centrist oriented.
-According to its website it is an "organization working to strengthen the foundations of our democracy and build a resilient society.
-The Institute formulates and advocates valuable, solutions-based reform in vital areas of public policy."

-The major policy areas the institute focuses on are energy and environmental policy, homeland and national security, economic opportunity and competitiveness, immigration reform, and governance and election reform.
-It states its vision as "to build a more resilient nation that is able to overcome the challenges we collectively face and emerge as a stronger country.
-A resilient nation requires: a fully transparent and accountable government, a citizenry that is actively engaged in the political process and has genuine access to the wealth of opportunities that the free market has to offer, and institutions and infrastructure capable of facilitating and taking full advantage of the ingenuity and determination of the American people by promoting private sector innovation."
+The Reform Institute was an American non-partisan, not-for-profit think tank based in Alexandria, Virginia, that described itself as centrist oriented.
+The major policy areas the institute focused on are energy and environmental policy, homeland and national security, economic opportunity and competitiveness, immigration reform, and governance and election reform.

 The institute was criticized during the 2000 decade as an extension of Senator John McCain's political ambitions.
 The New York Times described the institute in this fashion: "In a small office a few miles from Capitol Hill, a handful of top advisers to Senator John McCain run a quiet campaign.
 They promote his crusade against special interest money in politics.
 They send out news releases promoting his initiatives.
 And they raise money--hundreds of thousands of dollars, tapping some McCain backers for more than $50,000 each."

+As of April, 2011, the Reform Institute's web page was no longer active and links to it were broken.
+The institute did not file form 990 with the Internal Revenue Service for 2009.